gatling/gatling/src/docs/content/reference/current/general/reports/index.md

 {{< img src="charts-response-percentiles-per-sec.png" alt="ResponseTimePercentilesPerSecond" >}}

-This charts displays a variety of response time percentiles over time, but only for successful requests.
+This chart displays a variety of response time percentiles over time, but only for successful requests.
-As failed requests can end prematurely or be caused by timeouts, they would have a drastic effect on the percentiles computation.
+As failed requests can end prematurely or be caused by timeouts, they would have a drastic effect on the percentiles' computation.

 ### Requests per second over time